 Drugs called gonadotropin-releasing hormone (GnRH) agonists may offer temporary symptom relief from fibroids by stopping periods and shrinking fibroids.
 GnRH agonists block the production of estrogen, so they can also cause bone loss, hot flashes, and vaginal dryness.
 Fibroids will return to their previous size once treatment ends.
 These may be used to shrink fibroids before fibroid removal surgery.

 A myomectomy typically removes the largest fibroid, either through open surgery or small incisions.
 In some cases, fibroids grow back.
 Rarely, a myomectomy leaves scar tissue that makes it impossible to get pregnant.
 Some women with severe symptoms or very large fibroids may choose to have a hysterectomy, a procedure that removes the uterus.
-Endometrial ablation destroys the lining of the uterus, usually making it impossible to get pregnant.
+Endometrial ablation, suitable to treat smaller fibroids, destroys the lining of the uterus, usually making it impossible to get pregnant.

 Ultrasound is one way to destroy fibroids without risk of damaging the uterus.
 The treatment uses high-intensity ultrasound waves that kill the fibroid tissue.
 Most women recover quickly from this procedure and can return to regular activities within 24 hours.
 The long-term effects are still being studied, and it is not recommended for women who want to become pregnant.